Riese & Müller electric bike Best Sellers Guide

 Do you want to trek across the national parks on multi day trips, commute to work, pop to the shops to pick up the papers, ride to the pub for lunch, or just go for a muddy weekend ride?
 How you want to use your e-bike will influence the model to opt for.

-Bikes like the Swing and some of the entry-level Chargers and Nevos are perfect for leisurely rides in the country and trips to the pub.
-But don’t think these machines are lightweights when it comes to hill climbing; they’re just as capable as the top of the range bikes.
+Bikes like the Swing, Culture and some of the entry-level Chargers and Nevos are perfect for leisurely rides in the country and trips to the pub.
+But don’t think these machines are lightweights when it comes to hill climbing; they’re just as capable as the top-of-the-range bikes.

 If you’re looking to mix rides up and add different terrains and longer distances, then GT models of the Nevo and Charger, and base models of the Homage, Delite and Supercharger are all popular options.